-Pb-atoms are just a different notation for pseudo-boolean constraints [2], that is, integer-programming constraints $l \leq \sum{i=1}^{k} p_i w_i \leq u$, where p_i s are now regarded as integer variables with the domain $\{0, 1\}$ rather than propositional variables as before.
-Propositional clauses can be represented as pseudo-boolean constraints [3, 2].
-Since pseudo-boolean constraints often make modeling of application problems more direct, the problem of computing assignments satisfying sets of pseudo-boolean constraints has received much attention in the SAT community and resulted in several effective SAT(PB) solvers [2, 13, 1, 11, 7].
+[2], where a pb-constraint is seen as an integerprogramming constraint $l \leq \sum{i=1}^{k} p_i w_i \leq u$, with p_i s regarded as integer variables with the domain $\{0, 1\}$ rather than propositional variables [3, 2].
+Pseudo-boolean constraints generalize propositional clauses and often make modeling of application problems more direct.
+Consequently, the problem of computing assignments satisfying sets of pseudo-boolean constraints has received much attention in the SAT community and resulted in several effective SAT(PB) solvers [16].

-Pb-atoms can be combined into more complex constraints.
-A pb-clause is an expression of the form where all A_i and B_i are (propositional) atoms or pb-atoms4.
+Pb-constraints can be combined into more complex constraints.
+A pb-clause is an expression of the form where all A_i and B_i are (propositional) atoms or pb-constraints1.
 We note that we write ',' and '|' for the conjunction and the disjunction operators, respectively.
-We also use the "implication" notation for clauses in our approach.
+Since natural language constraints are typically given as implications, we also use the "implication" notation for clauses in our approach.
+Similar convention is used in logic programming.